AnOrdinaryJerry/Install-Windows/README.md

          - Choose either the 32-bit or 64-bit version, and click "Download".

       7. **Save the ISO File**:
-         - Save the ISO to your desired location for later use (e.g., for creating a bootable USB or installing directly).
+         - Save the ISO to your desired location for later use (e.g., for creating a bootable USB or installing directly).'

     - [Unofficial Download - Windows 10](https://os.click/en/Windows:Windows_10)